apache/trafficcontrol/docs/source/development/traffic_ops.rst

 	The :option:`command` specifies the operation to be performed on the database.
 It must be one of:

 	createdb
-		Creates the database for the current environment create_migration
+		Creates the database for the current environment. create_migration
 		Creates a pair of timestamped up/down migrations titled NAME. create_user